Monash-FIT3170/2025W2-Commitment/OAUTH_SETUP.md

 1. **Never commit `.env` to Git**
    - The `.env` file is already in `.gitignore`
    - Double-check before committing any changes
+   - Never share secrets in pull requests, issues, or documentation

+2. **Repository Secrets Management**
+   - Only repository administrators should have access to create/modify secrets
+   - Development OAuth secrets should be stored in GitHub repository secrets
+   - Use the naming convention: `DEV_GOOGLE_CLIENT_ID`, `DEV_GITHUB_CLIENT_SECRET`, etc.
+   - Rotate repository secrets periodically (at least every 6 months)

-2. **Use different credentials for dev and production**
+3. **Use different credentials for dev and production**
-   - Create separate OAuth apps for development and production
+   - Shared development OAuth apps for the team (stored in repository secrets)
+   - Separate production OAuth apps (managed by deployment team)
    - This allows you to revoke/rotate credentials independently

-3. **Rotate secrets regularly**
-   - Periodically regenerate OAuth client secrets
-   - Update both the OAuth provider and `.env` file
+   - Development apps should only work with `localhost:3000`

 4. **Limit OAuth app permissions**
    - Only request the minimum necessary scopes
    - Current implementation uses default scopes (basic profile info)
+   - Review OAuth app permissions regularly

 5. **Use HTTPS in production**
    - Configure SSL/TLS certificates for your production domain
    - Update OAuth redirect URIs to use `https://`
+   - Never use `http://` for production OAuth callbacks

 6. **Secure the EC2 instance**
    - Restrict `.env` file permissions: `chmod 600 commitment/.env`
    - Ensure only authorized users have SSH access
+   - Never expose `.env` contents in logs or error messages

+7. **Personal OAuth Apps (if created)**
+   - Delete your personal development OAuth apps when no longer needed
+   - Don't share your personal OAuth credentials with other developers
+   - Use repository secrets instead of creating personal OAuth apps

 ---